Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Particle simulations of 12-D Wigner quantum dynamics

 \section{Particle simulations of 12-D Wigner quantum dynamics}

 The readers may be curious about whether SPADE is applicable in higher dimensional problem.
-Here we would like to demonstrate the potential of SPADE for D $=$ 12 by solving the proton-electron Wigner equation in 12-D phase space.
+Here we would like to demonstrate the potential of SPADE for D $=$ 12 by solving the proton-electron Wigner equation \eqref{eq.Wigner} with $\pdo$ \eqref{pdo_scatter_manybody}.